-The school aims to be an inclusive school.
+The school aims to be a fully inclusive environment.
 We actively seek to remove the barriers to learning and participation that can hinder or exclude individual pupils, or group of pupils.
 This means that equality of opportunity must be a reality for our children.
 We make this a reality through the attention we pay to the different groups of children within our school and consider the following: